gahntpo/SwiftLens/README.md

 ### Contributions

 Contributions are welcome!
 If you find edge cases or want to extend support (e.g., tracking gestures, focus state, or other modifiers), feel free to open an issue or submit a PR.

-Want to experiment?
-Try logging view metadata from the `.onPreferenceChange` of `LensCaptureKey` and see what SwiftUI gives you for free.

----

-Let me know if you want this added directly to a full draft `README.md`, or you'd like help generating `guide_view_tracking.md` next.